Scope of the Meeting

 The complexity of living systems arises through the interaction of a multitude of components and their coordinated and appropriate response to internal and external stimuli.
 On a molecular level, cellular components recognize and modify each other, signals are transported, processed and transduced.
 The molecular basis for signalling events is specific interaction and activation, and the provision of structural information is at the heart of developing a fundamental understanding for signalling processes in complex living systems.

-The 9th Murnau Conference will be dedicated to 4D Structural Biology.
-The scope of the meeting will thus be broad and is set to embrace all techniques, fields and interests within the area of Structural Biology with a special focus on dynamic processes and cellular structural biology.
+The 10th Murnau Conference will be dedicated to (Un)structural biology: in situ, in vitro & in silico.
+The scope of the meeting will thus be broad and is set to embrace all techniques, fields and interests within the area of Structural Biology with a special focus on IDPs and biomolecular condensates.